🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 92% of employees repeat excellent work when they're recognized for it.

 Recognition taps into our brain's reward system.
-When we receive praise, we're motivated to repeat the behavior that earned it, leading to improved performance over time.
+When we receive praise from our seniors, we're motivated to repeat the behavior that earned it, leading to improved performance over time.

 Additionally, recognition fosters positive emotions.
 It makes people feel valued and appreciated.
 And it goes without saying feeling appreciated and recognized is fundamental to achieving high productivity.